Machine Learning for Energy Markets Data

 • Be able to apply classification models and recognize when these methods are recommended.

-• Able to determine the data requirements to apply these methods.
+• Be able to determine the data requirements to apply the abovementioned methods.

 • Teaching